Hart House (University of Toronto)

-Hart House is a student activity centre on the University of Toronto's St. George campus for students across the university community.
+Hart House is the main student activity centre of the University of Toronto.
+Located on the St. George campus in Toronto, Ontario, Canada, it is the cultural centre of the university's tri-campus community.
 Established in 1919, it is one of the earliest North American student centres, being the location of student debates and conferences since its construction.
 Hart House was initiated and financed by Vincent Massey, an alumnus and benefactor of the university, and was named in honour of his grandfather, Hart Massey.
-The Collegiate Gothic-revival complex was the work of architect Henry Sproatt, who worked alongside decorator Alexander Scott Carter, and engineer Ernest Rolph, and subsequently designed the campanile at its southwestern corner, Soldiers' Tower.
+The Collegiate Gothic-revival complex was the work of architect Henry Sproatt, who worked alongside decorator Alexander Scott Carter, and engineer Ernest Rolph, and subsequently designed the campanile at its southwestern corner, the Soldiers' Tower.
 In 1957, the house hosted future U.S. President John F. Kennedy.

 History

 Hart House, University of Toronto, taken in July 1924, from the M.O.
 Hammond fonds held at the Archives of Ontario.

 As an undergraduate, Vincent Massey read history and English at University College in the University of Toronto, and then completed graduate studies in history at Balliol College, Oxford.
 Upon his return to Canada, he sought to bring a unifying, communitarian spirit to the highly independent colleges of the University of Toronto, inspired by the social and recreational life that he observed at Oxford's colleges.
 Massey, who in 1908 had become a trustee of his family estate, offered to establish a structure devoted to extracurricular activities at the university, an idea that was embraced by the university's governors.
 The land on which the building exists was close to the McCaul's pond, which was buried along with Taddle Creek in 1886.

 When construction began in 1911, the trustees of the Massey estate had budgeted $300,000 for the project.
 Working without a master plan, Massey and his architect continued to adopt new ideas and expand existing ones as construction progressed.
 By the time of its completion in 1919, the cost of the building had soared to $2 million.

 Hart House was built during the Gothic Revival era.
 Originally, Gothic architecture was associated with cathedrals.
 The Gothic cathedral was built at a large scale.
 When the style had first gained its momentum in England and France, the large churches were encrusted with decoration.
 This decoration depicted biblical events through images so that even the illiterate could dwell in the ideals of religion.
 Originally, the church developed universities.
 Hart House is intended to evoke that history.
 The building is made up of corridors flanked by rooms with high ceilings and sculptural detailing.